 CPR uses a series of chest compressions and ventilations to oxygenate the blood and make it circulation through the body.
 In basic CPR, these skills are meant to stabilize the victim enough for transport.
 Bystander CPR is done merely to start management before the EMTs arrive.
 Advanced CPR, done in a hospital’s emergency room, is focused on medical management – that includes the use of medication, equipment, and diagnostics.

-CPR and first aid training
+CPR and first aid training in Honolulu

 We offer CPR training in eight courses: five training and three re-certification classes.
 They can range from 4 hours to as long as 16 hours.
 Basic courses are typical single-session classes while advanced courses last two days.
 If you are a HCP and want to enroll in ALS training, you need a valid BLS for HCP certificate.